 The answer turns out to be something quite unlike the arch, high-stylish presentation of Thoroughbreds, and entirely great.
 Most of those dark artistic flourishes have been left on their shelf this time, and it turns out he doesn’t need them at all: this is just such a solid, entertaining movie about fraud and lies and school board members.
 I was so happy the entire time I was watching this.
 It is remarkably well constructed—the way the drama builds on itself without calling too much attention to the process is simply a joy.
 I LOVE A MOVIE WTH REVEALS.
 PLURAL.
 Some movies will drop second or third act secrets on you simply for the surprise, where that’s just the way they’re trying to goose the energy of the plot.
 And some movies are like Bad Education, where each surprise suddenly causes you to recall an earlier scene in a brand new light, and you’re just pointing energetically at the screen while yelling, “Oh! oh!”

-It’s actually a true story that Bad Education is telling so well, and if you’re not well-versed in this 2002 financial scandal (the same year Lady Bird took place, incidentally, for your high school fashion reference point), I highly encourage you to not read up on it in advance, and just let this movie unfold the drama for you.
-The screenplay was actually written by someone who was a student at the Roslyn middle school when this story broke, which I find very charming.
-This is semi-secretly just a movie about student journalism, and honestly I love that.
+It’s actually a true story that Bad Education is telling so well, and if you’re not well-versed in this 2002 financial scandal (the same year Lady Bird took place, incidentally, for your high school fashion reference point), I highly encourage you not to read up on it in advance, and just let this movie unfold the drama for you.
+The screenplay was written by someone who was actually a student at the Roslyn middle school when this story broke, which I find very charming.
+This is semi-secretly just a movie about student journalism moxie, and honestly I love that.
 The whole thing is exactly my flavor of stakes.
 There’s a bit early on where the young reporter character is getting copies of some school business documents, and notices that one of the ceiling tiles is discolored and slowly leaking while the camera just pushes in on it.
 It’s one of those moments where I holler “NICE SYMBOLISM,” and mean it—it’s so obvious, but exactly the amount of Fun and Foreboding for me not to resent it in the slightest.

 Anyway I pitched this movie to my friend who’s an accountant, and also all of you.